teddy-ambona/financial-data-api/terraform/README.md

   - Store the access logs in `financial-data-api-demo-alb-logs`
   - Health check the target group at `_healthcheck` endpoint

 The role of the ALB will be to balance requests amongst resources in the target group.
-The ALB is also calling the `_healthcheck` endpoint every 30 seconds and temporarily remove the resource from availability if it is judged not healthy.
+The ALB is also calling the `_healthcheck` endpoint every 30 seconds and temporarily removes the resource from availability if it is judged not healthy.

 You can check that your app is healthy in EC2 > Target groups: